armbian/documentation/docs/Process_CI.md

 [![Build All Desktops](https://github.com/armbian/build/actions/workflows/build-all-desktops.yml/badge.svg)](https://github.com/armbian/build/actions/workflows/build-all-desktops.yml)

-This Action automatically generates all desktops for arm64 and x86 arhitecture to verify if they build correctly.
+Generates all desktops for arm64 and x86 arhitecture to verify if they build correctly.
 Build is triggered every day, manually (by [any member of Armbian project](https://github.com/orgs/armbian/people)) or in pull requests if label "Desktop" is set.
+Aim of this test case is to find out if there are troubles in packages relations.

 - releases: bullseye, sid, jammy, focal,
 - desktop environments: xfce, gnome, mate, cinnamon, budgie, kde-plasma,
 - builds are not using cached rootfs to force packages assembly,
 - included applications paths are "3dsupport browsers",
-- builds are done with Docker on public runners.
+- builds are done with [Docker image](https://github.com/orgs/armbian/packages?repo_name=build) on public runners.

 # Automatic or Manual Images Compilation